-Food Security, Customary Rights and Livelihood impacts
+Food security, customary rights and livelihood impacts

-With no alternative livelihood provided, local village economies remain limited with few economic opportunities available (Figure 2).
+With no alternative livelihood provided, local village economies remained limited with few economic opportunities available.
 Local household economies are poor and under severe stress.

-Only 52.6% of households met the financial requirements for food security in 2016.
-This increases fisher's dependence on marine resources as a supplementary food source.
-The Reconstruction and Development Programme (RDP) housing built by the South African government in 2001 to create Nompumelelo village added 480 households to the area placing additional pressure on resources.
-The timing of the completion of RDP housing coincided with the delineation of a no-take MPA, thus increased competition for work, and placed strain on local amenities, with already limited public services and health care.
+In 2016, for example, only 52.6% of households met the financial requirements for food security, which increases fishers' dependence on marine resources as a supplementary food source.
+The Reconstruction and Development Programme (RDP) housing created by the South African government in 2001 to create Nompumelelo village added 480 households to the area, placing additional pressure on resources (Maharajh, 2003).
+The timing of the completion of RDP housing coincided with the delineation of a no-take MPA, increasing competition for work and placing strain on local amenities, with already limited public services and health care.

-The change in coastal access and legislation has had a negative effect on the community with a loss of livelihoods, fishing and recreational activity.
-The community describe themselves as being "born on the rocks (coast)", claiming original ancestry from the indigenous Khoi-san people, indicating a consideration of the coast as a part of their culture and traditions.
-Many residents in Tsitsikamma have also historically relied on coastal forests for a range of amenities, such as medicinal plants, honey and woods for fuels and building materials, which they are also denied access to.
+The change in coastal access and legislation has had a negative effect on the community, with a loss of livelihoods, fishing and recreational activity.
+The community describe themselves as being 'born on the rocks (coast)', and claim original ancestry from the Indigenous Khoi-san people, indicating a consideration of the coast as a part of their culture and traditions (Faasen, 2006; Muhl et al., 2020).

-Figure 2: A former fisher, no longer allowed to access the coast, writes poetry about the sea now.
+Figure 3: A former fisher, no longer allowed to access the coast, writes poetry about the sea now.